-(t) Derivative financial instruments
+(u) Derivative financial instrument

 ASC 815, "Accounting for Derivative Instruments and Hedging Activities" ("ASC 815") requires every derivative financial instrument (including certain derivative financial instruments embedded in other contracts) to be recorded on the balance sheet at fair value as either an asset or a liability.
 ASC 815 also requires that changes in the fair value of recorded derivatives be recognized currently in earnings unless specific hedge accounting criteria are met.
-The Group's derivative financial instruments included the conversion features and redemption features of the preferred shares classifies as "derivative liabilities".
-For the year ended December 31, 2017, the Group recognized fair value losses of US\$10,190 on derivative financial instruments as of December 31, 2018 and 2019.
+The Group's derivative financial instrument included the call option written to the investor to purchase the convertible notes issued in July 2020 classifies as "derivative liabilities" (the "Call Option").
+For the year ended December 31, 2020, the Group recognized fair value losses of US\$11,466 on the derivative liabilities.
+The Call Option was exercised by the investor on July 30, 2020.
+There was no derivative financial instrument as of December 31, 2019 and 2020.

-(u) Convertible debts
+(v) Convertible notes

-The Group determines the appropriate accounting treatment of its convertible debts in accordance with the terms in relation to the conversion feature, call and put option, and beneficial conversion feature ("BCF").
+The Group determines the appropriate accounting treatment of its convertible notes in accordance with the terms in relation to the conversion feature, call and put option, and beneficial conversion feature ("BCF").
 After considering the impact of such features, the Group may account for such instrument as a liability in its entirety, or separate the instrument into debt and equity components following the respective guidance described under ASC 815 and ASC 470 "Debt".

 The conversion features of the convertible notes of the Group meets the definition of a derivative whereby no BCF shall be separately accounted for.
-Moreover, the Group has elected the fair value option for convertible debts accounted for as a liability in its entirety whereby the conversion features that meet the definition of a derivative are not bifurcated given that the entire debt instrument is legally a single contract therefore not to be separated into parts for purposes of applying the fair value option.
+Moreover, the Group has elected the fair value option for convertible notes accounted for as a liability in its entirety whereby the conversion features that meet the definition of a derivative are not bifurcated given that the entire debt instrument is legally a single contract therefore not to be separated into parts for purposes of applying the fair value option.
 Such fair value option permits the irrevocable election on an instrument-by-instrument basis at initial recognition of an asset or liability or upon an event, that gives rise to a new basis of accounting for that instrument.
-The convertible debts accounted for under the fair value option are carried at fair value with realized or unrealized gains and losses recorded in the consolidated statements of comprehensive loss.
+The convertible notes accounted for under the fair value option are carried at fair value with realized or unrealized gains and losses recorded in the consolidated statements of comprehensive loss.

-Convertible debts are classified as current liabilities if they are convertible or redeemable on demand or if their due date is or will be within one year from the balance sheet date.
+Convertible notes are classified as current liabilities if they are convertible or redeemable on demand or if their due date is or will be within one year from the balance sheet date.

-(v) Treasury shares
+(w) Treasury shares